vapor/docs/3.0/docs/leaf/overview.md

 #### `#lowercase`

 The `#lowercase` tag lowercases all letters in a string.
-For example, “Taylor” will become “taylor”.

 ```leaf
 #lowercase(name)